WAINUI SCHOOL INFORMATION PAGE

-Parent Handbook for information and enrolment forms available at the school office.
+A Parent Handbook for information and enrolment forms is available at the school office.

 SKIDS provides a fun, safe, out of school care programme.
 It is New Zealand’s #1 provider of out of school care, offering quality care since 1996.
 CYFS approved.

 Work and Income OSCAR subsidies available.
 Visit their website https://www.skids.co.nz/locations/wainui/ for more information and enrolment.

 Children from our school have their dental health cared for by the Waitemata Health Board Dental Therapists.
 Once a year the mobile dental clinic is at the school with therapists doing work on-site.
 For emergency work contact the Stanmore Bay School Dental Clinic 09 424 6046.

 We are very proud of our school hall which we built in 2004.
 This is used for many school events.
 The Board of Trustees will hire it out for special events but this is closely monitored.